Wifredo Lam: Career in Europe

 In 1938, Lam moved to Paris.
 He quickly gained the support of Picasso, who introduced him to many of the leading artists of the time, such as Fernand Léger, Henri Matisse, Georges Braque and Joan Miró.
+He also befriended the poet Mary Stanley Low.
 In his trip to Mexico in the same year, Lam stayed with Frida Kahlo and Diego Rivera.

 Picasso also introduced him to Pierre Loeb, a Parisian art dealer; Loeb gave Lam his first exhibition at the Galerie Pierre Loeb in 1939, which received an enthusiastic response from critics.
 Picasso and Lam also exhibited their work together at the Perls Galleries in New York in the same year.
 Lam's work went from showing the influence of Matisse, seen in his still lifes, landscapes and simplified portraits, to being influenced by Cubism.
 Mainly working with gouache, Lam began producing stylized figures that appear to be influenced by Picasso.
-Much of his work in 1938 possessed emotional intensity; the subject matter ranged from interacting couples to women in despair and showed a considerably stronger African influence, seen in the figures’ angular outlines and the synthesis of their bodies.
+Much of his work in 1938 possessed emotional intensity; the subject matter ranged from interacting couples to women in despair and showed a considerably stronger African influence, seen in the figures' angular outlines and the synthesis of their bodies.

 While Lam began simplifying his forms before he came into contact with Picasso's work, it is apparent that Picasso had a significant impact on him.
 With regard to Picasso's exhibition, Lam said that it was "not only a revelation, but… a shock."
 Lam gained the approval of Picasso, whose encouragement has been said to have led Lam to search for his own interpretation of modernism.

 With the outbreak of World War II and the invasion of Paris by the Germans, Lam left for Marseille, France, in 1940.
 There he rejoined many intellectuals, including the Surrealists, with whom he had been associated since he met André Breton in 1939.
 While in Marseille, Lam and Breton collaborated on the publication of Breton's poem Fata Morgana, which was illustrated by Lam.
 Though the drawings he created in Marseille between 1940 and 1941 are known as the Fata Morgana suite, only about three inspired the illustrations for the poem.
 In 1941, Breton, Lam and Claude Lévi-Strauss, accompanied by many others, left for Martinique, only to be imprisoned.
 After forty days, Lam was released and allowed to leave for Cuba, which he reached in midsummer 1941.